 A stricter approach is Walk-Forward Analysis:

-- Repeat until you’ve gone through all data
+4. Repeat until all data is exhausted

 Step 5: Deployment & Monitoring

-Technical considerations during deployment:
+Technical issues to consider during deployment:

-- Logging: Complete records of every trade for post-analysis
+• Logging: Complete records of every trade for post-analysis

 If you want to learn how to set up a stable AI development environment, check out AI Agent Development Environment.

-The entire process forms a closed loop: backtesting → Testnet validation → small capital live trading → continuous optimization.
+The entire process forms a closed loop: backtesting → Testnet validation → small live trading → continuous optimization.
 Never skip Testnet and go straight to real money.

 Four Common Pitfalls for Beginners